Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-constructed-context-value.md

 <!-- end auto-generated rule header -->

+## Rule category

+Perf.

+## What it does

 Prevents non-stable values (i.e. object identities) from being used as a value for Context.Provider.

-## Rule Details
+## Why is this bad?

-This rule aims to prevent non-stable values (i.e. object identities) from being used as a value for Context.Provider.
-This is because React will re-render all consumers of a context whenever the context value changes, and if the value is not stable, this can lead to unnecessary re-renders.
+React will re-render all consumers of a context whenever the context value changes, and if the value is not stable, this can lead to unnecessary re-renders.

+## Examples

 ### ❌ Incorrect